YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 Mojito Applications
 ###################

-In short, an application is a set of module/widget configurations together with a configuration for the application itself.
-It is a packaged entity that may be distributed and deployed as a unit, and as such, it is deployment-independent.
+In short, a Mojito application is a set of module/widget configurations together with a configuration for the application and the framework/application code.
+The application is packaged to be distributed and deployed as a unit, and as such, it is deployment-independent.
 The modules/widgets used by an application may be included directly within the package or may be included by reference from a cloud-based repository.

 See also `Mojito Applications <./mojito_apps.html>`_ for a more in-depth discussions.